-In order to fufill our commitment to serving a diverse community of learners, The Music Institute of Chicago, including The Institute for Therapy through the Arts, annually subsidizes tuition for students and clients whose financial resources are limited.
-Need-based financial aid awards are determined using a sliding scale based on proof provided by the applicant.
+In order to fufill our commitment to serving a diverse community of learners, the Music Institute of Chicago, including the Institute for Therapy through the Arts, subsidizes tuition for students and clients whose financial resources are limited.
+Need-based financial aid awards are determined using a sliding scale based on proof of need provided by the applicant.
 All who qualify are expected to pay the remaining portion of their tuition prior to the first lesson.

-Please complete the 2013-14 Online Financial Aid Application.
-You will need to submit a copy of your 2012 Federal Tax Return, so please be prepared to upload an electronic copy if possible.
-Anyone who is unable to upload their 2012 Tax Return must submit a signed copy to the campus they are applying to immediately following the online submisison before the school will review your application.
+Please complete the 2014-15 Online Financial Aid Application.
+You will need to submit a copy of your 2013 Federal Tax Return, so please be prepared to upload an electronic copy if possible.
+Anyone who is unable to upload their 2013 Tax Return must submit a signed copy to the campus where they are applying immediately following the online submisison before the school will review your application.
 Awards will be made within two weeks of receipt of a complete application.
 We recommend you apply for need-based aid before or at the same time you register for the fall semester, as resources are limited and early applicants will be given priority.
-If you are applying for financial aid, no payment is due with initial registration.

 Students may apply for financial aid throughout the year on a rolling basis; however, awards may be limited due to demand and budget constraints.

 - The qualification criteria for need-based financial aid relate solely to financial need, not to ability or talent.